ChemicalDevelopment/kscript.org/more/compare.md

 kscript code is easier to read, write, and distribute.
 And, you can write your application/library once and then run on many platforms without modification -- that's rare in C.

+## kscript vs. kscript

+To disambiguate throughout this section, I will refer to the our kscript as the "good kscript", and the other kscript (see here: [https://github.com/holgerbrandl/kscript](kscript)) as the "bad kscript".

+Good kscript:

+  * Written from scratch with amazing design in mind
+  * Broad and strong standard library with a wide range of features
+  * This awesome, unbiased documentation! (you're reading it right now, so obviously we've done something right)
+  * Has a legitimate domain ([kscript.org](https://kscript.org))

+Bad kscript:

+  * Written on top of the JVM, inherently prone to poor design (and thus, performance, maintainability, etc.)
+  * Apache commons (enough said)
+  * Uses Maven, and Java-based build systems (enough said)

+All jokes aside, the projects are quite different, although they are named the same.
+In general though, the other kscript interfaces with Kotlin, and thus is built on the JVM, and uses JVM-related tooling (like Maven, Gradlew, etc.).
+Personally I really dislike that ecosystem, and have found it to be messy, and use poor dependency management, as well as project support.
+But, some people love it, there's no accounting for taste.